 This is article will highlight the differences and also what to look for.
 The signs or clues of competency.

-In respect to all my writings please note: I’m a professional Coach not a professional writer.
-I promise you will find and be able to understand everything despite errors.
-Many of my articles have been enhance for SEO by repeating key phrases such as ‘executive coach in China’.
+In respect to all my writings please note: I’m a professional Coach not a writer.
+I promise you will find and be able to understand everything despite errors. (‘Executive Coach in China’).

-What’s the difference between a Business Coach and an Executive Coach.
+The difference between a Business Coach and an Executive Coach in China?

 Let’s draw some distinctions in terms of; emphasis, focus, and training.